insper-education/active-handout-workshop-paee-ale-21/content/00-preliminary-tasks/index.md

     !!! details
         The URL of your course will be `https://username.github.io/coursename`.

 A key concept in Github is **forking** a repository.
 When you **fork** a repository you create a relationship between the original (Example Course) and the newly created repository, which we refer to as *your fork*.

-TODO: Thus,
+This has many advantages:

+1. Students can also create *forks* of the course where they save their homework and activities
+2. Whenever the original repository is updated, *your fork* can opt to incorporate the new changes.
+This can add new features to your course materials.
+3. History is preserved when *forking*, so your modifications will never be overwritten by updates.

 !!! question choice
     When we refer to *your fork* it means: